Communities

 - To promote and maintain the Chinese language, culture and traditions in the Geelong community.

-Traditional Dress: Qipao, Zhongshan Uniform, etc.
+Traditional Dress: Qipao, Zhongshan Uniform.

 Traditional Symbol: The Celestial Chinese Dragon is considered a symbol of the Chinese race itself.
 Chinese around the world, proudly proclaim themselves “Descendants of the Dragon”.
 Dragons are referred to as a divine mythical creature that brings ultimate abundance, prosperity and good fortune.